souvikmath/MscDSA-MDA171-23122037/README.md

 Name: Souvik Chowdhury

-Reg.No.: 23122037
+Reg No: 23122037

-Class: Msc Data Science
+Class: Msc Ds

-Email: souvik.chowdhury@msds.christuniversity.in
+Section:A
+Email:souvik.chowdhurymsds@christuniversity.in